Desoldering and Solder Removal Techniques: The Ultimate Guide

 Desolder pump in use

-Desoldering pumps are very easy to use and require minimal effort.
-Here’s how you can remove solder with this tool.
+Desoldering pumps are simple to use and require minimal effort.
+Follow these steps to effectively remove solder using this tool.

 Preparation

-Plug in the soldering iron and let it heat up to temperatures ranging from 300°C to 350°C—depending on solder type.
-Once the iron has heated, put some solder on the tip for better heat transfer and protection.
-Apply the soldering iron to the preferred solder joint, holding it in place until it melts into molten.
+Plug in the soldering iron and let it heat up to 300°C–350°C, depending on the type of solder.
+Once the iron has heated, apply a small amount of solder to the tip for better heat transfer and tip protection.
+When ready, apply the soldering iron to the solder joint and hold it in place until the solder melts into a liquid state.

 Using the Pump